junybike/leetcode-daily/question_types.md

 ### 2025 May
 - 1857 Largest Color Value in a Directed Graph
 - 3372 Maximize the Number of Target Nodes After Connecting Trees I
+- 3373 Maximize the Number of Target Nodes After Connecting Trees II

 ## Dijkstra
 ### 2025 Jan